ready4god2513/our-boxen/README.md

 #### OS X 10.9 (Mavericks)

-If you are using [dabo-boxen-web](https://dabo-boxen-web.herokuapp.com) or newer, it will be automatically installed as part of Boxen.
+If you are using [dabo-boxen-web](https://dabo-boxen-web.herokuapp.com) or newer, Command Line Tools will be automatically installed as part of Boxen.
 Otherwise, follow instructions below.

 #### OS X < 10.9